Aditi Lahiri: Early life and education

 Lahiri was born on 14 July 1952 in Calcutta, India.
 She was educated at the Bethune College, Kolkata, India, and later the University of Calcutta.
 She earned two doctorates; one from the University of Calcutta in comparative philology and one in linguistics from Brown University.

 Academic career

-Lahiri has taught at the University of California at Los Angeles and at the University of California at Santa Cruz, and worked as a research scientist at the Max Planck Institute for Psycholinguistics in the Netherlands and as a professor at the University of Konstanz.
+Lahiri has taught at the University of California, Los Angeles and at the University of California, Santa Cruz, and worked as a research scientist at the Max Planck Institute for Psycholinguistics in the Netherlands and as a professor at the University of Konstanz.

 She held the Chair of Linguistics at the University of Oxford and was a fellow of Somerville College, Oxford, from 2007 until her retirement in 2022.

 She was Director of the Language and Brain Lab and Principal Investigator of the MORPHON project (Resolving Morpho-Phonological Alternation: Historical, Neurolinguistic, and Computational Approaches), funded by the European Research Council.